pingcap/talent-plan/rust/README.md

 **[View the lesson plan][plan]**.

-## Goals of this course
+## The goal of this course

-The goal of this course is to teach new Rust programmers how build real-world Rust programs, with all the desirable Rust characteristics, including high-performance, reliability, and easy concurrency; and to do so using the best practices that might not be evident to new Rust programmers.
+The goal of this course is to teach new Rust programmers how build real-world [systems programs][sp], with all the desirable Rust characteristics, including high-performance, reliability, and easy concurrency; and to do so using the best practices that might not be evident to newcomers.

-Non-goals of this course include teaching installation, syntax and other Rust basics; teaching basic data structures and algorithms; teaching basic parallel and asynchronous programming concepts; and being a comprehensive resource on the Rust language.
-That information is easily found in [The Rust Book] and [elsewhere][pre].
+Non-goals of this course include teaching installation, syntax, and other Rust basics; teaching basic data structures and algorithms; teaching basic parallel and asynchronous programming concepts; and being a comprehensive resource on the Rust language.
+That information is easily found in [The Rust Book] and elsewhere.

 **[View the lesson plan][plan]**.

 ## Who is this for?

-Practical Networked Applications in Rust is for novice Rust programmers, but it is not for novice programmers.
+Practical Networked Applications in Rust is for novice _Rust_ programmers, but it is not for novice programmers.

-The primary audience for this course is recent graduates and near-graduates of an undergraduate computer science program who are considering starting a career as a Rust systems programmer.
-Others will also likely benefit, including experienced developers without systems-programming experience.
+The primary audience of this course is recent graduates and near-graduates of an undergraduate computer science program who are considering starting a career as a Rust systems programmer.
+Others will also likely benefit, including experienced developers without systems programming experience.

 ## Prerequisites